Alberto Macías-Duarte

 • Ph.D. minor in Mathematics.
 2007.
 Department of Mathematics

-• Master's in Science.
+• M.Sc. in Animal Production.
 2002.
 Faculty of Zootechnics and Ecology.
 Autonomous University of Chihuahua

 Powered by Create your own unique website with customizable templates.